 4. Each campus shall develop procedures and policies to report cases of hazing that fall under Nevada Revised Statutes.

-To report an allegation of hazing, please contact the Office of Student Conduct, Clark Administration Building, Lake Level, 784-4388.
+To report an allegation of hazing, please contact the Office of Student Conduct, Clark Administration Building, Lake Level, at 775-784-4388.
 All investigations of hazing and procedures for adjudication shall follow the University's Student Code of Conduct.